Terms and conditions for Plusnet Business Services

 5.2 Unless otherwise stated in the Service schedule, Plusnet will publish any changes to the contract (including the charges) online at www.plus.net (or any other online address that Plusnet may advise The Customer) as follows.

-- For changes that are to The Customer's significant detriment, at least one month before the change is to take effect.
+5.2.1. for changes that are to the Customer's significant detriment, at least one month before the change is to take effect.
 Such changes will also be notified directly to the customer by email at least one month before the change is due to take effect; and

-- For all other changes at least one day before the change is to take effect.
+5.2.2. for all other changes, at least one day before the change is due to take effect.

 6. Ending the contract